-Items of Durable Medical Equipment that are deemed necessary by medical reasons come under Part B of Medicare.
+Items of DME (Durable medical equipment) that is deemed necessary for medical reasons come under Part B of Medicare.
 These items need to be long lasting and be good for a minimum of 3 years, and the doctor prescribing such equipment needs to fill out a detailed order in writing.
-Some commonly prescribed durable medical equipment include commodes, oxygen equipment, continuous passive motion (CPM) machines, crutches, special hospital beds, lifts, traction equipment, walkers and more.
+Some commonly prescribed durable medical equipment include commodes, oxygen equipment, continuous passive motion (CPM) machines, crutches, special hospital beds, lifts, traction equipment, walkers, and more.

 DME billing companies should know that whenever an error is detected in a claim, the CERT contractor sends the claimant an excess payment demand letter.
 In order to appeal this, the claimant should make sure a redetermination is filed within 120 days, here are some highlights:

 - A large quantity of orders gets denied as they are not legible enough.
 The patient’s doctor or nursing practitioner needs to provide a photocopy of the DME order, or a fax image, or the original document in ‘pen and ink’.